John Laurens: In popular culture

 John Laurens was the subject of two short educational films, both released in 1972 by Learning Corporation of America.
-Based on Laurens' correspondence with his father, the first film dramatized the young man's decision to leave England, and the second outlined his battles in the Continental Army and his death.
+Based on Laurens's correspondence with his father, the first film "The Cause Of Liberty", dramatized the young man's decision to leave England, and the second "The Impossible War" outlined his battles in the Continental Army and his death.
 Michael Douglas played the leading role of Laurens.

 Laurens was featured in an episode of the 1984 George Washington miniseries, portrayed by Kevin Conroy.

-Laurens was depicted heroically as a supporting character in the 2015 musical Hamilton.
+Laurens was depicted as a supporting character in the 2015 musical Hamilton.
 Anthony Ramos originated the role of Laurens in the off-Broadway and Broadway casts, including the 2020 film of the stage production.